• Skip to primary navigation

 In fact: make sure you always have some back-up dollars with you, it’s a currency that’s accepted pretty much everywhere and it’s good to have cash for crisis situations…

-The Lao immigration process isn’t complicated, you just have to pay for your 1-month Lao visa (in dollars) and get an entry stamp.
-We paid $35 per person but it depends on your nationality how much the exact fee will be.
+The Lao immigration process isn't complicated, you just have to pay for your 1-month Lao visa (in dollars) and get an entry stamp.
+We paid $40 per person but it depends on your nationality and how much the exact fee will be.

-There is also an ATM at the border, I recommend to get some Laotian Kip so you can pay for a tuk-tuk to town (though drivers also accept Thai bath but usually will charge extra to compensate for the exchange rate).
+There is also an ATM at the border, I recommend getting some Laotian Kip so you can pay for a tuk-tuk to town (though drivers also accept Thai baths but usually will charge extra to compensate for the exchange rate).

 6. Take a tuk-tuk to Huay Xai